abhi3700/semantic-hashing-demo/tests/README.md

 - [run-2](./20_8_4r2.txt) with 47th review: As **none of the hamming distance is zero**, the query text falls into the closest bucket that has "text-8".
 Max. hamming distance is 7.
 - [run-3](./20_8_4r3.txt) with 55th review: As **one of the hamming distance is zero**, the query text falls into the closest bucket that has "text-11, 16".
 Max. hamming distance is 6.

-## Conclusion
+## Conclusion 🚧

-Had to also consider openai large embedding model as well.
-In some cases, tests passed as in the query text fell into the expected bucket.
+~~Had to also consider openai large embedding model as well.~~ [partly done, but a lot of it is still pending.]

+Passing/Failing tests mainly depends on the expected behavior for each of the types.
+Like in type-1, we expect the exact text to fall into the same bucket.
+For type-3, we expect the similar text to not fall in the same bucket which has the original text.

 At this point it’s a bit ambiguous to jump to a conclusion.

 There are 2 main observations as of now:

-1. In cases where the semantic hash is different for the original & query texts, embedding model needs to be replaced.
-2. In cases where the semantic hash is same for the original & query texts, hamming distance vector is to blamed for.
-For instance, with [2, 1, 1, 3, 4] hamming distance vector, the traversal if done from left, the query text is supposed to go into bucket at index-1 as it is the shortest distance so far.
+1. In cases where the semantic hash is different for the original & query texts, the query text is deliberately put into the closest bucket that has the minimum hamming distance.
+For instance, with [2, 1, 1, 3, 4] hamming distance vector, the query text is supposed to go into bucket at index-1 as it is the shortest distance so far.
 But, the original text is inside the bucket at index-2.
+2. In cases where the semantic hash of a given query text matches with one of the bucket keys, the query text is put to that bucket, irrespective of the hamming distance vector although we calculate this.
+In some cases, that bucket might not have a slightly modified/similar text.